DingoMC/Colored-Text/README.md

 Modifiers are hexadecimal values (Characters `0-9` and `a-f`) representing color value (`0-15`).
 For example color `PURPLE` has a value of `5`, so the modifier will be `5`.
 Color `YELLOW`, however, has a value of `14` so you need to use letters (`a = 10, b = 11, c = 12, d = 13, e = 14, f = 15`).
 In this case the modifier will be `e`.

+Example of text color manipulation: `&bHello World!`.
+This will change color of `Hello World!` to `AQUA`.

+Example of text and background color manipulation: `&1bHello World!`.
+First modifier modifies background and second text color.
+So this will display `Hello World` in `AQUA` color on `DARK BLUE` background.